 Mixed Precision Training#

 Mixed precision training enhances computational efficiency by conducting operations in low-precision format while selectively maintaining critical data in single-precision.
-NeMo supports FP16 and BF16 precision via PyTorch Lightning, in both mixed and true half-precision modes.
+NeMo supports FP16 and BF16 precision via PyTorch Lightning, in mixed, true, and flash half-precision modes.

 Precision Modes#